barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 ## About the project

-This repository contains the computational pipeline developed for the master's thesis *Prediction of Monoisotopic Peak Masses in Large Biopolymers*.
+This repository contains the computational pipeline developed for the Master's Thesis *Prediction of monoisotopic peak masses in large biopolymers*.

 The goal is to predict the position of the monoisotopic peak in a protein mass spectrum, corresponding to a molecule composed entirely of